Matthew Latella and Christina Doria

 International arbitration in Canada is, for the most part, a matter of provincial jurisdiction.
 Each province and territory has enacted legislation adopting the UNCITRAL Model Law, occasionally with slight variations, as the foundational law for international arbitration.
 Canada’s federal parliament has also adopted a commercial arbitration code based on the UNCITRAL Model Law, which is applicable when the federal government or one of its agencies is a party to an arbitration agreement or where a matter involves an area of exclusive federal jurisdiction under Canada’s constitution.
 In addition, each of the provinces and the federal government has adopted the New York Convention.

-In March 2014, the Uniform Law Conference of Canada (the “ULCC”) released a final report and commentary with recommendations for a new Uniform International Commercial Arbitration Act (“Uniform Act”), updating Canada’s laws relating to international commercial arbitration in accordance with the 2006 UNCITRAL Model Law amendments.
-The ULCC has since adopted the amended Uniform Act, which is open for adoption into federal and provincial legislation.
+In 2014, the Uniform Law Conference of Canada (ULCC) adopted an amended Uniform International Commercial Arbitration Act (“Uniform Act”), updating Canada’s laws relating to international commercial arbitration in accordance with the 2006 UNCITRAL Model Law amendments.
+The amended Uniform Act is open for adoption into federal and provincial legislation.

 To date, two Canadian provinces have adopted the 2006 amendments to the UNCITRAL Model Law, which offer a more flexible interpretation of some of the more rigid requirements of the New York Convention.
-In March 2017, Ontario was the first province to adopt the amendments with the International Commercial Arbitration Act (“Ontario ICAA”).
-British Columbia followed suit in May 2018 by amending its own International Commercial Arbitration Act (“BC ICAA”).
-Whereas Ontario attached the UNCITRAL Model Law as a schedule to the Ontario ICAA, British Columbia incorporated the 2006 amendments directly into the BC ICAA along with other developments, including a higher threshold for removing an arbitrator and broad powers for tribunals to grant interim measures and preliminary orders.
-Ontario and British Colombia are two of 32 jurisdictions worldwide that have incorporated the 2006 amendments to the UNCITRAL Model Law, and it is anticipated that Alberta will follow suit in 2020 or 2021.
+In 2017, Ontario adopted the amendments with the International Commercial Arbitration Act (“Ontario ICAA”).
+British Columbia followed suit in 2018, amending its International Commercial Arbitration Act (“BC ICAA”).
+Whereas Ontario attached the UNCITRAL Model Law as a schedule to the Ontario ICAA, British Columbia incorporated the 2006 amendments directly into the BC ICAA along with other developments, including a higher threshold to successfully challenge an arbitrator and broad powers for tribunals to grant interim measures and preliminary orders.
+Ontario and British Columbia are two of 35 jurisdictions worldwide that have incorporated the 2006 amendments to the UNCITRAL Model Law.

 The legal framework for investor-state arbitration in Canada is evolving.
-Canada is a party to 39 BITs, known as Foreign Investment Promotion and Protection Agreements, which contain investor-state arbitration provisions.
-In November 2018, Canada, the United States and Mexico signed the United States-Mexico-Canada Agreement (USMCA) to replace the North American Free Trade Agreement (NAFTA).
-Once ratified, USMCA will displace and significantly alter the provisions for investment arbitration that were contained in Chapter 11 of NAFTA.
+Canada is a party to 38 BITs, known as Foreign Investment Promotion and Protection Agreements, which contain investor-state arbitration provisions.
+On 1 July 2020, the United States-Mexico-Canada Agreement (USMCA) came into effect.
+Ratified by the United States, Canada, and Mexico, the USMCA is the successor to the North American Free Trade Agreement (NAFTA).
+Chapter 14 of the USMCA phases out the investor-state dispute resolution process between the United States and Canada that was contained in Chapter 11 of NAFTA.
+The USMCA also restricts access to international arbitration for most foreign investors who are not a party to a “Covered Government Contract.”
+Most foreign investors must exhaust their remedies in local courts before initiating arbitration.
 Canada is a party to the Canada-European Union Comprehensive Economic Trade Agreement (CETA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), both of which contain provisions for investment arbitration.

 A.2 Institutions, Rules and Infrastructure